-- Causal consistency: The "execution" is causally consistent (see subtask c). - b) Linearizability: The "execution" could be linearizable if for example someone had borrowed the book after she gave it back and before she rechecked the index (see Figure 1). - Sequential consistency: The "execution" could be sequentially consistent because the system could be linearizable (and linearizable implies sequential consistency) - Monotonic Read Consistency: The "execution" could be monotonic read consistent because the system could be linearizable (and linearizable implies monotonic read consistency) - Read-your-Writes-Consistency: The "execution" could be read-your-writes consistent because the system could be linearizable (and linearizable implies read your writes consistency) - Causal consistency: The "execution" could be causally consistent because the system could be linearizable (and linearizable implies causal consistency)
+- Causal consistency: The "execution" is not causally consistent because this would imply that it is Read-your-Writes-Consistent, which it is not. - b) Linearizability: The "execution" could be linearizable if for example someone had borrowed the book after she gave it back and before she rechecked the index (see Figure 1). - Sequential consistency: The "execution" could be sequentially consistent because the system could be linearizable (and linearizable implies sequential consistency) - Monotonic Read Consistency: The "execution" could be monotonic read consistent because the system could be linearizable (and linearizable implies monotonic read consistency) - Read-your-Writes-Consistency: The "execution" could be read-your-writes consistent because the system could be linearizable (and linearizable implies read your writes consistency) - Causal consistency: The "execution" could be causally consistent because the system could be linearizable (and linearizable implies causal consistency)